 Embryonic development of the female genitourinary tract (A-F).
 (Reproduced with permission from Shatzkes DR, Haller JO, Velcek FT: Imaging of uterovaginal anomalies in the pediatric patient, Urol Radiol 1991;13(1):58–66.)

 The cloaca begins as a common opening for the embryonic urinary, genital, and alimentary tracts.
 By the 7th week it becomes divided by the urorectal septum to create the rectum and the urogenital sinus (Fig. 3-2D).
-The urogenital sinus is considered in three parts: (1) the cephalad or vesicle portion, which forms the urinary bladder; (2) ...
+The urogenital sinus is considered in three parts: (1) the cephalad or vesicle portion, which forms the urinary bladder; (2) the middle ...